Icenium/icenium-cli/docs/man_pages/publishing/appmanager-livesync.md

 <% if(isConsole) { %>
 <% if(isMobileWebsite) { %>WARNING: This command is not applicable to mobile website projects.
 To view the complete help for this command, run `$ appbuilder help appmanager livesync`<% } %>
 <% if(isNativeScript) { %>WARNING: This command is not applicable to NativeScript projects.
 To view the complete help for this command, run `$ appbuilder help appmanager livesync` <% } %>
 <% } %>

 <% if((isConsole && isCordova) || isHtml) { %>
+### Options
+* `--isMandatory` - If set, the app users will have to install the required update first in order to continue utilizing the app.
+Use this option to provide critical bug fixes to your published app.

 ### Attributes
 `<Platforms>` is one or more target platforms, separated by a space, for which you want to create a Telerik AppManager LiveSync update.
 You can set the following target platforms.
 * `android` - Publishes an update for your Android application.